-Now, what can you learn after your event that you can use to improve on for your next one?
+Now, what can you learn that you can use to improve on for your next event?
 How can you strengthen your relationship with your audience and even get some anticipation growing for what you’re going to do next?

 First, take a look at your data